BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     linkStyle 87 stroke-width:2.0px
     linkStyle 88 stroke:green,stroke-width:2.0px
 ```
-A look at the contents of CryptFinger is worthy of some further discussions.
+The contents of this CryptFinger response are worthy of some further discussions.
 The most important element may be its inclusion of what are essentially `rel=me` equivalencies.
 The CryptFinger server at cryptfinger.com claims that `carmen` at that site is equivalent to "admin@cryptfinger.com", "carmen@blockchaincommons.com", and "carmen@mycarmentsite.com"; with additional metadata it can even describe the alias "@carmen@mycarmentsite.com" with its Mastodon equivalence.
-Besides that, it can also offer the equivalence of powerful identifiers such as CIDs and public keys and powerful communication mechanisms, such as phone numbers.
-Finally, it can offer other informational tidbits such as what Carmen does and what she's published.
-If there's data about a person, CryptFinger can be structured to contain it, even if its multilevel data, such as Carmen's book _Zen and the Art of Cryptfinger Design_, which has also been translated.
+Besides that, the response also offers the equivalence of powerful identifiers, such as CIDs and public keys, and powerful communication mechanisms, such as phone numbers.
+Finally, it offers other informational tidbits such as what Carmen does and what she's published.
+If there's data about a person, CryptFinger can be structured to contain it, even if it's multilevel data, such as Carmen's book _Zen and the Art of Cryptfinger Design_, which has also been translated.

 But structured data is just the start.
-More innovations will come as Carmen adds on privacy-preserving features from Gordian Envelope.
+More innovations will come as Carmen adds on cryptographic and privacy-preserving features from Gordian Envelope.

 ### #2: Carmen Makes CryptFinger Verifiable (Signatures)

 > _Problem Solved:_ Carmen wants to make user information verifiable.

 Carmen's first expansion of her CryptFinger design is to make it verifiable.
 This will have some limited utility when data is initially accessed.
 Users can check the signature of the CryptFinger results against a public key, and verify that the signature matches that public key.
-If the public key is hosted on the same URL as the CryptFinger data, then it proves that the CryptFinger app hasn't been compromised.
-If it's hosted on a Public-Key Infrastructure (PKI) server, it may offer assurances about thes server itself.
+If the public key is hosted on the same domain as the CryptFinger data, then it suggests only that the CryptFinger daemon hasn't been compromised.
+If it's hosted on a Public-Key Infrastructure (PKI) server, it may offer assurances about the server as a whole.
 (For any validation of this sort, the validator is the one responsible for figuring out how strong any assurances are and what the implicit dangers are.)

 However, making CryptFinger verifiable offers a more powerful expansion: the Envelopes containing CryptFinger results can now be passed around, and those Envelopes can be validated at any time by any holder.
 An Envelope could even be verified far in the future if there's some remaining proof of the public key that was used to sign the Envelope!
 If a third-party ever tries to make changes to a CryptFinger Envelope's content, the Envelope will no longer be verifiable!